 NORWALK, Conn. – The hottest trend in online marketing these days is to open up an old-fashioned bricks and mortar store, according to the Financial Post.

 That sentiment was one cited by Doug Adams of GGP (General Growth Properties) last week as he tried to assure members of the West Norwalk Association that the age of the mall is not dead.

 “We see strength.
 In the retail industry, retail is challenged overall, we see good retail in good places doing better,” Adams said.
 “For people, it’s a social activity.
 Online retailing is about six percent of our overall sales.
-I can tell you that online retailers are opening – Amazon is opening a story in New York.
+I can tell you that online retailers are opening – Amazon is opening a store in New York.
 It’s been around long enough, you’ll read more and more about it.
 I’ll give you an example.
 There are locations where, I think it was Macy’s, had a strong online business.
 They chose to try to close a store.
 Within five years, the sales in online for that area tanked.
 I don’t mean they went down.
 I mean they tanked.
 They then moved to reopen the stores.